evaliu1/CarND-Advanced-Lane-P4/README.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cells: "Apply Sobel Threshold" , "Apply Magnitude of the Gradient" , "Apply Direction of the Gradient" and "Apply HLS Threshold").

 Then I created a Pipeline function to combine all the thresholds together.
 For the Pipeline I defined, I used:

-1. s channel from HLS function
+1.s channel from HLS function
 2.get the x sobel
 3.get the y sobel
 4.apply magnitude threshold
 5.apply direct thresthold

 Here's an example of my output for this step.  (note: this is not actually from one of the test images)